 Merkel's China visit comes at a time when the East Asian country's economy is slowing down.
 The German leader, however, said she had trust in China's economic development.

-.
+On Thursday, the German chancellor arrived in Beijing with 20 business leaders.
 One of the industry heavyweights accompanying Merkel is newly minted Volkswagen CEO Matthias Müller, who is expected to speak about the company's emissions scandal.

 Merkel was due to meet President Xi Jinping later in the day.
 On Friday, she will join Li on a visit to the city of Hefei in the eastern province of Anhui, where the chancellor will meet a local family and tour a village school.
 It marks the first time Li has invited a foreign leader to his home province.